whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 In this example we have 2 spans of `th` zone, `hello` will match in the first one, and `world` in the second one.
 So in a sense ZONE works on a concatenation of all the zone spans.

-And if you need to further limit matching to any of the individual contiguous spans, you should use the ZONESPAN operator. `(ZONESPAN:th hello world)` query does _not_ match the document above. `(ZONESPAN:th hello kitty)` however does!
+And if you need to further limit matching to any of the individual contiguous spans, you should use the ZONESPAN operator. `(ZONESPAN:th hello world)` query does *not* match the document above. `(ZONESPAN:th hello kitty)` however does!

-## Searching: geosearches
+## Searching: Geosearches

 Efficient geosearches are possible with Sphinx, and the related features are: